alttch/eva3/doc/enterprise.rst

 the web browser JavaScript engine to the WASM application, allowing SCADA HMI to monitor hundreds of items without a client device overhead.

+According to tests, EVA JS Framework with WASM extension is about 20x times faster, than in regular mode.

 Installation
 ------------